our-jrice/grav-plugin-highlight/README.md

-This fork is to be used for using the latest highlight.js scripts.
+This fork was created to easily update highlight grav plug to latest highlight.js script.

 # Grav Highlight Plugin